FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Answer: Mao's writings and speeches

 The book was the quotations from Mao Zedong based on his writings and speeches.
-An estimated 6.5 billion copies were printed from 1964 to 1976 and was widely distributed during the Cultural Revolution.
+An estimated 6.5 billion copies were printed from 1964 to 1976 and were widely distributed during the Cultural Revolution.
 "The Little Red Book" elevated the status of Mao to cult level especially among the young people.

 9. After the failure of the Great Leap campaign, Mao feared that China would develop using the Soviet model and changed his leadership image.
 He hoped to renew China through the Cultural Revolution.
 In which year did the campaign which destroyed much of the foundation of China's cultural heritage start?